VLOOKUP from Excel using Python and Streamlit

 )

 Now we have finished the coding part which works locally on your computer.
-To add a project to the web we need to upload main.py to GitHub.
-If you don't have GitHub then create an account.
-Create a new project, upload “main.py” and create one more file which is called “requirements.txt” and also upload it to GitHub.
+To add a project to the web we need to upload the project to GitHub.
+Create a new project on Github, upload “main.py” and create one more file which is called “requirements.txt” and also upload it to GitHub.
 In the file copy the following:

 pandas